ariel-tchougang/aws-security-hands-on-secrets-manager/README.md

 1. Clone this repository
 2. Deploy the CloudFormation template
-3. Follow the step-by-step guide in `step-by-step-demo-guide.md`
+3. Follow the instructions in [step-by-step-demo-guide.md](step-by-step-demo-guide.md)

 ## Repository Contents